Comprehensive Ophthalmologists in OKC, Edmond, and Lawton

 What Is the Difference Between an Ophthalmologist and an Optometrist?

 Optometrists complete four years of optometry school after an undergraduate degree and provide primary vision care with a focus on eye exams, vision tests, and prescribing corrective lenses.
-Optometrists refer to ophthalmologists when issues beyond their training arise.
+Optometrists refer to ophthalmologists when issues arise that are beyond their training.